Skip to main contentSkip to footer content

 Our noncredit classes provide flexible learning opportunities in ESL, short-term vocational training, and workforce preparation.
 These classes are designed to fit your schedule and learning style while helping you connect with experienced instructors, supportive classmates, and the broader campus community.
 Whether you're building career-ready skills, preparing for certificate and degree programs, or working toward better job opportunities, noncredit courses offer a powerful pathway from learning to college to career.

-Watch the video on Let Your SJCC Adult Ed and ESL
+Watch: Let Your SJCC Adult Ed and ESL

 Contact Us